chinapedia/wikipedia.abstract.en/Page/Myanmar.md

 Burma in British India

-British_forces_arrival_mandalay1885.jpgs, which resulted in the abdication of the last Burmese monarch, King Thibaw Min.]]
-IND_004723.jpg on the Mawchi road, July 1944.]]
+s, which resulted in the abdication of the last Burmese monarch, King Thibaw Min.]] on the Mawchi road, July 1944.]]

 The eighteenth century saw Burmese rulers, whose country had not previously been of particular interest to European traders, seek to maintain their traditional influence in the western areas of Assam, Manipur and Arakan.
 Pressing them, however, was the British East India Company, which was expanding its interests eastwards over the same territory.
 Over the next sixty years, diplomacy, raids, treaties and compromises continued until, after three Anglo-Burmese Wars (1824–1885), Britain proclaimed control over most of Burma.[63]
 British rule brought social, economic, cultural and administrative changes.